 The frequency of hate crime hoaxes

-The US Center for the Study of Hate and Extremism at California State University discovered that of an expected 21,000 hate crimes between 2016 and 2018, fewer than 50 reports were located to be false.
+The US Center for the Study of Hate and Extremism at California State University discovered that of an expected 21,000 hate crimes between 2016 and 2018, fewer than 50 reports were found to be false.
 The center believes that much less than 1% of all stated hate crimes are, in truth, false.

 The motivation for false reports